 ASIP Members are invited to participate in the Vascular and Mucosal Pathobiology SIG Listserv.
 Please email firstname.lastname@example.org to have your name and email address added to the listserv.

 To send a message to the Vascular and Mucosal Pathobiology SIG Listserv, send your email to VAMP@lists.asip.org.
-Please note that you must be a member of this listserv to send and receive messages.
+Please note that you must be a member of this listserv in order to send and receive messages.

 Francis W. Luscinskas, PhD.